New/Open Historical Chart (File)

 Opens the Time and Sales Window for the active chart.
 A Time and Sales Window is associated with a chart and there must be an active chart to be able to open the associated Time and Sales Window.
 Otherwise, this command will be disabled.
 This command is also on the Chart menu.
 For more information, refer to Time and Sales.

 The Open Market Depth Window command opens the Market Depth Window for the active chart.
 A Market Depth Window is associated with a chart and there must be an active chart to be able to open the associated Market Depth Window.
 Otherwise, the Open Market Depth Window command will be disabled.

 This command is also on the Chart menu.

-A Market Depth Window is a window that displays all of the available Bid and Ask price and quantity data for up to 50 levels.
+A Market Depth Window is a window that displays all of the available price and quantity data for limit orders for the Bid and Ask sides up to 500 levels.
 The number of market depth levels provided depends upon the number of levels provided by the exchange and could be limited by the particular Data or Trading service being used.
-Typically there are 10-20 levels provided.

 Market Depth data can be set up to be recorded and displayed during a chart replay.
 Refer to the section Replaying of Market Depth Data for instructions.